 14 Jack Ryder, “Fearful,” Cincinnati Enquirer, July 13, 1906.

 15 Jack Ryder, “Scooted,” Cincinnati Enquirer, August 1, 1906.

-16 John Thorn, Peter Palmer, and Michael Gershman.
-Total Baseball 7th Edition (Kingston, New York: Total Sports Publishing, 2001).
+16 John Thorn, Pete Palmer, and Michael Gershman.
+Total Baseball (Kingston, New York: Total Sports Publishing, 2001).

 17 Bill Nowlin.
 Day By Day With the Boston Red Sox (Cambridge, Massachusetts, Rounder Books, 2006), 346.